-- 257. A sizeable incidence of child labour was evident Baseline Survey (BLS) with estimated 9,584 child workers in glass bangles industry.
+- 253. A sizeable incidence of child labour was evident in Baseline Survey (BLS) with estimated 700-750 Child workers in tanneries.
 Most children came from poor households and mostly had illiterate parents.
-The average monthly income per person was Rs.649 in glass bangles industry.
+The average monthly income per person ranged from Rs.778 in Kasur tanneries.
 In both qualitative and quantitative components of our research, poverty appeared to be the root cause of child labour and an important factor behind decisions to dropping out of school.
 The most frequent primary reasons for children for dropping out of school were, "parents did not have enough money/poverty", and "child wanted to help family financially".
-A noticeably high proportion of children mentioned they were working to help family financially. - 258.
+A noticeably high proportion of children (64.3%) mentioned they were working to help family financially. - 254.
 Ongoing efforts aimed at phasing out child labour should find it easier to overcome this problem among younger children.
 It is so because younger children made little money compared to their older counterparts.
 Therefore, it should be easier to persuade parents of younger children to send them to formal or non-formal schools and vocational training centers.
-Carefully designed age-specific interventions are essential, as recommended in rest of this chapter. - 259.
+Carefully designed age-specific interventions are essential, as recommended in rest of this chapter. - 255.
 The qualitative research (FGDs) also drew attention toward the need for raising awareness about the importance of education.
 In face of high levels of unemployment, parents were not certain about the need or value of child education and it was not a high priority.
 This is so, because they believe in the myth that greater education breeds unemployment and frustration.
 The general distrust about education, and lack of interest in education among children leads to their induction in child labour.
 High quality schools, qualified teachers, and better quality curriculum are needed to improve the situation in this direction.